Wolves prey on large hoofed mammals such as deer and elk.

 DID YOU KNOW?

 The Mexican gray wolf or “lobo,” is the rarest, southernmost, and most genetically distinct subspecies of the North America gray wolf.
 International wolf experts rate recovery of the Mexican wolf as the highest priority of gray wolf recovery programs in the world.
 As of the end of 2014 the Mexican Wolf Interagency Field Team counted a minimum of 109 Mexican wolves in the wild of New Mexico and Arizona.
+Mexican wolves are a Species Survival Plan species and their captive breeding is controlled by the Mexican Wolf Captive Management Committee.
+Over 300 animals currently live in close to 50 zoos and wildlife facilities throughout the United States and Mexico.

 MORE ABOUT OUR ANIMALS: